Nitrokey/nitrokey-documentation/nethsm/administration.rst

 Delete Namespace
 ^^^^^^^^^^^^^^^^

-Delete a namespace from the NetHSM.
+Delete a Namespace from the NetHSM.

-Deleting a namespace also deletes all keys in the namespace.
+Deleting a Namespace also deletes all keys of that Namespace.
-Users in the namespace cannot add keys until the namespace has been added again.
+Remaining users in the Namespace cannot add keys until the Namespace has been added again.

-A namespace can be deleted as follows.
+A Namespace can be deleted as follows.

 .. tabs::
    .. tab:: nitropy